In this section

 Resident hunters are eligible for increased incentives for the wolf carcass only ($900).

-Skinned wolf carcasses will be necropsied to determine the nutritional condition, age distribution, and diet and food linkages of harvested migratory wolves.
+Skinned wolf carcasses are necropsied to determine the nutritional condition, age distribution, and diet and food linkages of harvested migratory wolves.

-Samples collected will include teeth for aging, fat index and measurements for body condition, tissue samples for genetic analysis, contaminants, diet analysis (stable isotopes), and parasites and diseases.
-The reproductive tract of females will be used to determine potential litter size if samples are obtained during the breeding season (mid-March to mid-April).
+Samples collected include teeth for aging, fat index and measurements for body condition, tissue samples for genetic analysis, contaminants, diet analysis (stable isotopes), and parasites and diseases.
+The reproductive tract of females is used to determine potential litter size if samples are obtained during the breeding season (mid-March to mid-April).

-ENR will be working with high schools and Aurora College to provide educational opportunities to students, where possible, throughout the sampling and analysis process.
+ENR reaches out to high schools and Aurora College to provide educational opportunities to students, where possible, throughout the sampling and analysis process.

 Pelts from harvested wolves will either be prepared to traditional or taxidermy standards, and sold at fur auctions or privately by the harvester.
-Higher incentives will be given to prepare pelts to taxidermy standards, not only because it takes more time to do so, but because the pelt also sells for a higher price at auction.
 ENR periodically holds workshops for traditional harvesters to provide instruction on pelt preparation.

-Some of the pelts from wolves harvested through the increased incentives program will be used for Team NWT jackets during future Arctic Winter Games.
+Some of the pelts from wolves harvested through the increased incentives program in 2018/19 were used for Team NWT jackets during the Arctic Winter Games.

-How will the GNWT manage potential illegal caribou hunting and harassment during the harvesting of wolves?
+How does the GNWT manage potential illegal caribou hunting and harassment during the harvesting of wolves?

 The North Slave Wolf Harvest Incentives Area overlaps with the Mobile Core Bathurst Caribou Management Zone, where no hunting of caribou is allowed.